What's an FSA?

 Since FSAs run along the calendar year, FSA open enrollment usually occurs about a month or so before the start of the new year.
 The open enrollment period is only time to sign-up for an FSA.

 All Justworks plans run on a calendar year, beginning on January 1st and ending on December 31st.
 If you sign up for a plan mid-year, you can, therefore, submit claims for bills incurred from your effective date through December 31.
 The effective date is designated by the company and must always be the 1st of the month.
 All plans end on December 31st regardless of when they started.

 No, funds do not roll over with your FSA through Justworks and BenefitWallet.
 Unused funds on December 31st will be forfeited.
 However, employees have until March 31st to submit a claim for expenses incurred prior to December 31st.

 Does the FSA have a grace period?

 No, there are no grace periods with this FSA.
-The last day an employee can possible incur an expense and have it count towards the FSA funds is December 31.
+The last day an employee can possibly incur an expense and have it count towards the FSA funds is December 31.

 Can I sign up later if I don't want to during open enrollment?

 If you'd like to participate in your company's FSA, you must sign up during open enrollment.

 Typically, no. You cannot decrease or increase your FSA contribution amount after its effective date unless certain exceptions apply.

 Can I use my FSA for expenses incurred in the previous year or any time before my FSA effective date?